Alesis Turbo Mesh Kit

 If you're looking for a compact budget electronic drum set with a dual zone snare and chokeable crash, and you want one from a reputable brand, then check out the Alesis Nitro Mesh.

-This is the Equal Highest Rated Electronic Drum Set Under $1000 along with the Yamaha DTX532K.
+At publication time this was the Equal Highest Rated Electronic Drum Set Under $1000 along with the Yamaha DTX532K which has since been discontinued.

-It's also the Highest Rated Electronic Drum Set Under $500.
+It was also the Highest Rated Electronic Drum Set Under $500 (the price has since gone up).

 The Roland TD-1K is a compact and streamlined electronic drum kit that makes their brand of quality and dynamic sensitivity more accessible to the masses.